-Once the sales team has approved leads, they become Sales Qualified Leads.
+Once the sales team has approved qualified leads, they become Sales Qualified Leads.
 These prospective customers have displayed an intention to buy, and you’ve proven that they fit into your criteria of the perfect customer.
 Therefore, they’re worth pursuing conversion, in order to complete their purchase.

 But how can you know which leads to move forward to the next step?